MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 Model hosting and inferencing functions make up the serve layer of the AI workload and those functions are performed with endpoints specific to the software that you choose, like NVIDIA Triton, TorchServe, TensorFlow Serving and many others.
 These model serving software solutions, in essence, are Python SDKs that are specialized in fronting a model with an API and adding some additional functionality specific to that solution.
 As such, you can either choose your hosting platform based upon your choice of software, or choose your software based upon your choice of hosting platform.

+When using SaaS or PaaS solutions with pre-packaged models - such as the large language models availalbe in Azure OpenAI - there will be fewer or no opportunities to select a serving software.
+Instead, the service that you are consuming will provide an API.
+This reduces the amount of choice in the process of creating a model deployment which comes with advantages (for example: a streamlined development process of your workload) and disadvantages (for example: reduced choice when it comes to how your application can call and interact with the model).

 Fundamentally, the APIs for the serve layer are microservices, so you should follow the same practices for these APIs as other microservices in your environments.
-They should be containerized, [bulkheaded](/azure/architecture/patterns/bulkhead) from other services, and should have their own lifecycles independent of other services and APIs.
+Where you host them, they should be containerized, [bulkheaded](/azure/architecture/patterns/bulkhead) from other services, and should have their own lifecycles independent of other services and APIs.
 That being said, serve layer APIs generally require significantly more GPU-based compute power and much larger container images than traditional APIs.

 This section provides guidance on capabilities to consider when selecting a model hosting and inferencing platform.